Maerzs/E_edueval/README.md

 ### Zero-shot Performance

-The following tables present the zero-shot performance results of various models on the educational dimensions evaluated using the EngEdueval framework:
+The following tables present the zero-shot performance results of various models on the educational dimensions evaluated using the EduEval framework:

 #### Memory, Understanding, and Application Dimensions